The Sound of Music-1965

 It is tough to be objective as I’ve probably seen the film dozens of times and continue to appreciate and love it with each repeated viewing.

-Maria (Julie Andrews) is a pretty, young free-spirited woman living in the gorgeous hills of Austria.
+Maria (Julie Andrews) is a pretty, young, free-spirited woman living in the gorgeous hills of Austria.
 We first meet her on a lush hilltop where she sings with the birds and enjoys life.

 Since his wife died, no life or music exists inside the house.
 Maria brings life and music to all and transforms everyone into a happier existence.
-The threat of the powerful Nazis, wishing to recruit a disapproving von Trapp adds tension.
+The threat of the powerful Nazis wishing to recruit a disapproving von Trapp adds tension.

-In the midst of it all, Maria and von Trapp fall madly in love.
+Maria and von Trapp fall madly in love.

 As a musical, it is top-notch and is the hallmark of all musicals.
-The songs are tough to get out of one’s head (“The Sound of Music”, “Climb Ev’ry Mountain”, and “My Favorite Things” are personal favorites), but the list of gems goes on and on.
+The songs are challenging to get out of one’s head (“The Sound of Music,” “Climb Ev’ry Mountain,” and “My Favorite Things” are personal favorites), but the list of gems goes on and on.

-I hate to dissect and overanalyze a film like this when it is a fantasy/musical extravaganza meant to be enjoyed.
-Lighthearted and fun for everyone.
+I hate to dissect and overanalyze a film like this when it is a fantasy/musical extravaganza meant to be enjoyed—lighthearted and fun for everyone.

 Oscar Nominations: 5 wins-Best Picture (won), Best Director-Robert Wise (won), Best Actress-Julie Andrews, Best Supporting Actress-Peggy Wood, Best Scoring of Music-Adaptation or Treatment (won), Best Sound (won), Best Art Direction, Color, Best Cinematography, Color, Best Costume Design, Color, Best Film Editing (won)